-Apart the main watershed, made of "middle sized" high mountains, a big subrange can be associated to this range : Gran Paradiso.
+Apart from the main watershed, made of "middle-sized" high mountains, a big subrange can be associated to this range: Gran Paradiso.
 As for Mont Blanc and Ecrins Range, skills and experience are required for alpine climbing activities (climbing is to be understood here as a real alpinistic activity).

 the widest high area of the Alps, here you can find most of the well detached high mountains laying in long and high ridges.

-Few of the main summits here are really easy, almost all require experience, training and fit.
+Few of the main summits here are really easy, almost all require experience, training and fitness.

 a "normal" long, indented and complex ridge hosting a great variety of mountains, for all kind of skills and engagement .. mountains for all seasons and for all tastes